 Renewed and rejuvenated after a lovingly undertaken restoration, Penang’s favorite beachside boutique resort recently re-opened its doors refreshed in design and facilities but still infused with the same colonial spirit and idyllic charm that has made it one of Penang’s legendary hotels.

 Highlights include Andaman sea views, a glorious large pool with lawns and loungers surrounding it, warm service, and rooms with balconies and outdoor plunge baths.

 6. Macalister Mansion

 Macalister Mansion is the main Marriott Bonvoy hotel in Penang.
 True luxury, lavish, and bespoke boutique accommodation awaits you.
-It is strategically well located in the fringes of George Town, a short distance away to the Unesco World Heritage Site of George Town, Penang.
+It is strategically well located on the fringes of George Town, a short distance away from the Unesco World Heritage Site of George Town, Penang.

-Restored from a century-plus-year-old mansion, the hotel features 8 stylishly appointed rooms.
-Showcasing facilities and amenities of a true luxury hotel, Macalister Mansion features 4 outlets and a sun-kissed stylish outdoor pool, ideal for the family and with its own swim-up bar, and plenty of space surrounding for lounging on loungers.
+Restored from a century-plus-year-old mansion, the hotel features eight stylishly appointed rooms.
+Showcasing facilities and amenities of a true luxury hotel, Macalister Mansion features four outlets and a sun-kissed stylish outdoor pool, ideal for the family and with its own swim-up bar and plenty of space surrounding for lounging on loungers.